stolostron/cluster-templates-operator/docs/cluster-template.md

 Installation of a cluster is defined in `spec.clusterDefinition` field.
 The content of the field is `spec` of ArgoCD `Application` CR - see [ArgoCD docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications).

 ### Application source
-Any application source can be used - we usually focus on Helm chart source as it allows for easy parameterization of cluster definition yamls, but if you do not need that, feel free to use any other Application source.
+Any Application source can be used - we usually focus on Helm chart source as it allows for easy parameterization of cluster definition yamls, but if you do not need that, feel free to use any other Application source.

 ### Application destination
 The operator supports deploying clusters to local (hub) cluster only - `destination.server` needs to be set to `https://kubernetes.default.svc`